SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ createuser ofn --createdb --pwprompt

 Which will create a user named `ofn` and then prompt the user for the password when run.

+Next add the development database (open_food_network_dev at the time of writing):

+    $ createdb open_food_network_dev --owner=ofn

 Once that is done, you can move on to cloning the OFN repository!

 ## Step 11: Cloning the OFN GitHub Repository
 First you need to work out where on your hard drive the OFN project folder is going to live.
 I usually put all of mine in `~/projects`, but it really doesn't matter all much, as long as you know where it is.